jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

 ^ This is an example of poor isolation.
-The view controller is "complecting" the concern of logging in with the concern of knowing who’s logged in.
+The view controller is “complecting” the concern of logging in with the concern of knowing who’s logged in.
 As the implementation grows to manage both of these concerns, it becomes difficult to reason about them separately.

 ---